holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/07_class_randomness/lesson_plan.md

 ### Setup

 Have a google sheet ready to go with columns for `Name` and `Number`.
-Bonus points if you have a forumla for checking that the numbers are between 0 and 9.
+Bonus points if you have a formula for checking that the numbers are between 0 and 9.

 ### Actual Lesson